jedcn/getting-started-with-slate/README.md

 before, but you are using MacOS **and**:

-* You find it slightly irritating whenever you manually adjust the height and width of windows using a mouse, **or**
+* You find it slightly irritating whenever you manually adjust the height and width of windows using a mouse

-* You find yourself with a two display setup and you wish you could press a button and have an application jump between displays, **or**
+* You find yourself with a two display setup and you wish you could press a button and have an application jump between displays

 * You find yourself pressing COMMAND + CONTROL to switch between applications, but sometimes you let go before you reach the one you want and have to start over again, or perhaps you "go past" the one you want and have to loop through again.

-Then you should read on!
+**Then you should read on!**

-The goal of this project is to get you up and running with Slate in 10 or 15 minutes.
+**The goal of this project is to get you up and running with Slate in 10 or 15 minutes.**

 [Slate](https://github.com/jigish/slate) can help you manage your windows, and it *is* really powerful and it can be *extensively* configured.

-However, you can get up and running with a basic configuration in no time and it can start contributing to your daily productivity immediately.
+However, you can get going with a basic configuration in no time and it can start contributing to your daily productivity immediately.

 This project provides a basic configuration, describes the motivation behind it, and shows you how to get everything up and running.